ipb-halle/k8sTicket/examples/simple_example/README.md

 ## 4_gmweb.yaml
 This will deploy GoldenMutagenesisWeb and configure it for the use with k8sTicket.
+Note: We used the Label `ipb-halle.de/k8sticket.deployment.app.name: gmweb` as selector definition for k8s.
+You can also use your own selector, for example when you want to change the application name afterwards
+(The selector field is immutable in API version apps/v1).

 ## 5_k8sTicket_ingress.yaml
 This defines the ingress specification for our GoldenMutagenesisWeb application delivered by k8sTicket.